Mimetis/Dotmim.Sync/docs/Progression.rst

 We are going to see how to get useful information, from each stage involved during the sync processus, thanks to ``IProgress<T>`` and then we will go deeper with the notion of ``Interceptor<T>``.

-.. hint:: You will find this complete sample here : `Progression sample <https://github.com/Mimetis/Dotmim.Sync/tree/master/Samples/Progression>`_
+.. note:: You will find this complete sample here : `Progression sample <https://github.com/Mimetis/Dotmim.Sync/tree/master/Samples/Progression>`_

 IProgress\<T\>
 ^^^^^^^^^^^^^^^^